 - Suitable to a broad audience: scientific researchers, obstetricians, gynecologists, neonatologists, vaccinators, pediatricians, students, and industry.
 Maternal vaccination impacts a wide range of specialists

-- Allows a specialist to gain insight into other aspects of vaccination in pregnancy outside of their specialty
+- Allows health care professionals/researchers to gain insight into other aspects of vaccination in pregnancy outside of their specialism

-- Co-authored by specialists from multiple disciplines, providing a diverse view of the subject and increasing its interest and appeal
+- Is coauthored by specialists from multiple disciplines, providing a diverse view of the subject, increasing its interest and appeal

-Microbiologists, healthcare professionals, including obstetricians, paediatricians, neonatologists, midwives; students, lecturers, academic researchers and other medically or scientifically trained people
+Microbiologists, healthcare professionals, including obstetricians, pediatricians, neonatologists, and midwives; students, lecturers, academic researchers and other medically or scientifically trained people

 Part A: Cross-cutting chapters

 A1/ Immunobiological aspects of vaccines in pregnancy: implications for the mother - timing of vaccination, immune response in pregnancy, placental transfer of antibody

 A2/ Immunobiological aspects of vaccines in pregnancy: implications for the fetus and infant: Effect on infant response to vaccination, breast milk